 Scrum, Sprint… You may have heard of some of these terms before.
-They are part of the Agile Development, an iterative approach to software development that has gained more and more momentum within organizations, since it is more flexible and less bureaucratic.
-The change of culture made within the company, coupled with the correct application of this approach has the power to lead to a greater impact on the delivery of value through technology, leading to the success of the enterprise.
+They are part of the Agile Development, an iterative approach to software development that has gained more and more momentum within organizations since it is more flexible and less bureaucratic.
+The change of culture made within the company, coupled with the correct application of this approach has the power to generate a greater impact on the delivery of value through technology, leading to the success of the enterprise.

 According to some of the principles listed by the Gartner Group, in order to obtain the best results, it is necessary:

 – to engage with corporate leaders, managers, and the user community;

 – to have professionals who work well in teams and are committed to continually improving the quality and cost-effectiveness of projects;